pouyanh/xsl-diaries/README.md

-# xsl-diaries
+# XSL Diaries
-My Knowledge in XSLT 1.0
+I'm gonna show you how beautiful xslt 1.0 is